-Since the IEA presented its World Energy Outlook report of 2012 the world’s press has spread the news that the USA can become a larger oil producer than Saudi Arabia.
+Since the IEA presented its World Energy Outlook report of 2012, the world’s press has spread the news that the USA can become a larger oil producer than Saudi Arabia.
 They have also reported on increased production of shale gas.
-During recent years production of shale gas has increased so greatly that the price of natural gas has fallen to levels where it is no longer profitable to drill new wells.
+During recent years production of shale gas has increased substantially that the price of natural gas has fallen to levels where it is no longer profitable to drill new wells.
 I have previously described how drilling rigs are leaving the shale gas fields.
-Today, the Oil&Gas Journal reported that, “Oil prices rise in mixed market but gas ‘falls off cliff’”.
+Today, the Oil&Gas Journal reported that “Oil prices rise in the mixed market but gas ‘falls off cliff.’”

 Production of shale oil occurs primarily in two areas, the Bakken of Montana and North Dakota and the Eagle Ford area in Texas.
-Historically, some natural gas has always been produced in association with oil and from the beginning this has been burned (“flared off”).
-Nowadays, oil companies are trying to utilise this gas.
-This is good for the companies’ economies and is also good for the environment since burning natural gas forms carbon dioxide (although CO2 is a less potent greenhouse gas than natural gas [methane] itself).
+Historically, some natural gas has always been produced in association with oil, and from the beginning, this has been burned (“flared off”).
+Nowadays, oil companies are trying to utilize this gas.
+It is good for the companies’ economies and is also good for the environment since burning natural gas forms carbon dioxide (although CO2 is a less potent greenhouse gas than natural gas [methane] itself).

 This NASA satellite image shows how the gas being burned off at the Bakken oil field in North Dakota is almost as bright as the light emitted from major U.S. cities such as Minneapolis-St Paul and Chicago